cscotti/ansible-lab-on-docker/README.md

-# ansible-docker-lamp
-Test ansible lamp projet with docker
+# Accelerate Ansible playbook testing in docker

+## Lamp
+Mount multiple Lamp server with an Ha-proxy into docker